 The movement of gold from West to East (with over 60% transiting through Swiss refineries as it is turned into the most-in-demand form, .9999 fine) is like a virtual golden river.

-While demand is picking up in some European countries, North America appears to be asleep, with many people actually selling their gold and silver into the most recent upside breakout.
+While demand is picking up in some European countries, North America appears to be asleep, with many people selling their gold and silver into the most recent upside breakout.
 How much sense does that make?

 Eight years of declining prices have caused many investors to develop a case of "continuation bias."